nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/how-to-configure-a-multidirectory-for-users-and-groups.md

 This configuration is ready to use, so it is based on a public LDAP server whose main properties are:

-*   URL: `ldap://ldap.testathon.net:389/`
+*   URL: `ldap://ldap.forumsys.com:389/`
-*   Bind user and password: stuart / stuart
+*   Bind user and password: read-only-admin / password
-*   Search base DNs for users and groups are entries of `DC=testathon,DC=net`
+*   Search base DNs for users and groups are entries of `dc=example,dc=com`

 Moreover a virtual administrator is added to let you log in even if the LDAP configuration is not perfectly working.
 It lets you browse the users and groups from **Admin Center** > **Users & Groups**.